vasilsaroka/TBpack/README.md

 Tight-binding calculations in Mathematica

 ## Installation guide
+ - **The recommended option for TBpack paclet management in Mathematica 11.3+** is to use the [resource function](https://resources.wolframcloud.com/FunctionRepository/resources/InstallTBpack):

+   To install the latest version of the TBpack from this GitHub repo, evaluate

+       ResourceFunction["InstallTBpack"][]

+   To find all installed versions on your PC and to uninstall chosen (all) version (s), evaluate

+       ResourceFunction["InstallTBpack"][Method->"Uninstall"]

  - The automated installation option for Mathematica 10.0+ is to use the following function:

         InstallTBpack[] := Block[{jsonreleases, info, url, message,tempfile,fpath},